yuvaldori/gigaspaces-wiki-jekyll/xap100adm/data-grid-clustering-overview.markdown

 To ensure the continuous high availability we keep one or more copies of our data.
 In asynchronous replication, we may end up with scenarios where read and write operations would hit two different nodes at the same time and end up reading two separate versions of that same data.
 There are various algorithms that were developed to handle that situation.
 In our case we chose to avoid getting into that situation in the first place through the use of synchronous backup.
 The performance overhead of the synchronous replication is fixed and is not proportional to the size of the cluster (each partition replicates data only to its backup replica).
 The replication to the database is kept asynchronous to reduce the overhead of writing to disk.

-### Transaction Consistency
+# Transaction Consistency

 Single operations or groups of operations can be executed under transactions.
 This ensures the ACID properties.
 Transactions can be made local to each partition.
 In this case, they will bound to the scope of a single partition and would be highly optimized in terms of performance.
 Transaction can also span between nodes (in this case the overhead is obviously going to be higher).

-### Ordering
+# Ordering

 All operations are ordered based on the time they were written.
 This is specifically relevant to ensure the consistency between the in-memory cluster and the long-term storage which is being updated asynchronously.

-## Availability
+# Availability

 ### Primary failure

-GigaSpaces keep one or more replica nodes as a hot backup.
+XAP keep one or more replica nodes as a hot backup.
 The hot backup will take over immediately in case a primary node fails.
 The hot backup nodes uses synchronous replication to ensure no data loss before fail-over took place.

 ### Backup failure